-- 1 Section 1.
-Amend Part II, Title 11 of the Delaware Code by making deletions as shown by strike through and - 2 insertions as shown by underline as follows: - 3 CHAPTER 20.
-UNIFORM ELECTRONIC RECORDATION OF CUSTODIAL INTERROGATIONS ACT. - 4 § 2001.
-Short title. - 5 This chapter may be cited as the "Uniform Electronic Recordation of Custodial Interrogations Act." - 6 § 2002.
-Definitions. - 7 For purposes of this chapter: - 8 (1) "Crime" means as defined in § 233 of this title. - 9 (2) "Custodial interrogation" means questioning or other conduct by a law enforcement officer which is

-10 reasonably likely to elicit an incriminating response from an individual and occurs when reasonable individuals in the

-- 11 same circumstances would consider themselves in custody. - 12 (3) "Delinquent act" means an act committed by a child that, if committed by an adult, would constitute a - 13 crime.

-14 (4) "Electronic recording" means an audio recording or an audio and video recording that accurately records a

-- 15 custodial interrogation.
-"Record electronically" and "recorded electronically" have a corresponding meaning. - 16 (5) "Law enforcement agency" means a governmental entity or person authorized by a governmental entity or - 17 state law to enforce criminal laws or investigate suspected criminal activity.
-The term includes a nongovernmental - 18 entity that has been delegated the authority to enforce criminal laws or investigate suspected criminal activity.
-The term - 19 does not include a law enforcement officer. - 20 (6) "Law enforcement officer" means either of the following: - 21 a.
-An individual employed by a law enforcement agency whose responsibilities include enforcing
+1 Section 1.
+Amend Part II, Title 11 of the Delaware Code by making deletions as shown by strike through and 2 insertions as shown by underline as follows: 3 Chapter 20.
+Uniform Electronic Recordation of Custodial Interrogations Act.
+4 § 2001.
+Short title.
+5 This chapter may be cited as the "Uniform Electronic Recordation of Custodial Interrogations Act."
+6 § 2002.
+Definitions.
+7 For purposes of this chapter: 8 (1) "Crime" means as defined in § 233 of this title.
+9 (2) "Custodial interrogation" means questioning or other conduct by a law enforcement officer which is 10 reasonably likely to elicit an incriminating response from an individual and occurs when reasonable individuals in the 11 same circumstances would consider themselves in custody.
+12 (3) "Electronic recording" means an audio recording or an audio and video recording that accurately records a 13 custodial interrogation.
+"Record electronically" and "recorded electronically" have a corresponding meaning.
+14 (4) "Law enforcement agency" means a governmental entity or person authorized by a governmental entity or 15 state law to enforce criminal laws or investigate suspected criminal activity.
+The term includes a nongovernmental 16 entity that has been delegated the authority to enforce criminal laws or investigate suspected criminal activity.
+The term 17 does not include a law enforcement officer.
+18 (5) "Law enforcement officer" means either of the following: 19 a.
+An individual employed by a law enforcement agency whose responsibilities include enforcing 20 criminal laws or investigating suspected criminal activity.
+21 b.
+An individual acting at the request or direction of an individual described in paragraph (5)a. of this section.

+Page 1 of 6

+LC : MJC : CM 1921500012